UoB-COMSM0166/2026-group-6/README.md

 </table>

 The Wilcoxon Signed-Rank Test results (Table X) indicate that there was no statistically significant difference in perceived workload or usability between the Easy and Hard difficulty levels.
 One tied pair in the NASA TLX data resulted in n=9 for the workload analysis.

+### Findings
+According to the results of NASA-TLX, SUS, and Wilcoxon Signed-Rank Tests, we found that the difference between easy and hard difficulty levels is small, and the Wilcoxon test also showed no significant difference between the two.
+This indicates that the player experience in both difficulty modes is relatively similar, and the difficulty distinction is not obvious.
+Furthermore, even in easy mode, the player's workload is not low, while the SUS score is generally at a moderate level.
+Based on these quantitative analysis results, we made adjustments to the game.
+First, we redesigned the map structure.
+Previously, the main difference between easy and hard modes was the number of maps; easy mode reduced difficulty by removing some of the more difficult maps.
+Now, we have designed different maps for different difficulties.
+The easy mode levels are simpler, the paths are clearer, and the use of rope mechanics is reduced, making it easier for players to complete the core objective of purifying the contaminated core, thus better distinguishing the different difficulties visually and in terms of gameplay.
+Second, we adjusted player attributes.
+In easy mode, players can more easily obtain ability upgrades, such as jumping ability, rope length, and attack power, thereby reducing the difficulty of completing the levels.
+These adjustments have made the differences between the various difficulty modes clearer.

 ## 6.3 How Code Was Tested.